EDUCBA

 UNIX Shell is a collection of computer operating systems that allow multiple users to do multiple tasks.
 A shell is a medium provided to interact with the kernel, which is a Command Line Interface (CLI) to the Unix system.
 It is basically a command-line interface to the Unix system.
 It works by gathering the input from the users, executing the program based on the input from the users, and then displaying the output after the program’s execution.

-In this topic, we are going to learn about What is Unix shell.
+In this topic, we will learn about What is Unix shell.

 How does it work?